Michael Carl George

-Michael Carl George (1958 – February 6, 1997) was an American murderer, kidnapper, child molester and possible serial killer who is best known for the murder of teenager Alexander Sztanko, which he committed after being released from prison on an involuntary manslaughter conviction relating to the similar death of another youth in 1979.
+Michael Carl George (1957 – February 6, 1997) was an American murderer, kidnapper, child molester, and possible serial killer who is best known for the sexually motivated kidnapping, torture, and murder of teenager Alexander Sztanko, which he committed after being released from prison on an involuntary manslaughter conviction relating to the similar death of another youth in 1979.
 His first victim's body has never been found, and after his final arrest, George reportedly confessed to killing a third victim who, if real, was never discovered.
 Convicted and sentenced to death for the Sztanko murder, he was executed in 1997.

 Early life and death of Larry Perry

 Relatively little is known about George's life.
-He was born in 1958 in Hartwood, Virginia, and reportedly tortured animals while growing up.
+He was born in 1957 in Hartwood, Virginia, and reportedly tortured animals while growing up.
 As he grew older, he started taking interest in young boys and was always in the company of young men.

 On May 22, 1979, George lured 9-year-old Larry Wayne Perry away from his grandparents' home in Dumfries, whereupon he is believed to have killed him and buried his body in a ravine.

-Initially, Perry's disappearance was not treated with urgency.
+Initially, Perry's disappearance was not treated with urgency by police.
 After he failed to return home, Perry's family set out to search for him, but failed to locate him.
 George was first questioned about the case the day after Perry's disappearance, as he drove a blue/white Ford Bronco similar to the vehicle of a stranger who was last seen in Perry's company.
-Whilst George claimed he had briefly talked to the boy, he claimed no involvement in the disappearance, and as he was not considered a prime suspect and the police had no solid evidence against him, he was let go.
+George claimed he had briefly talked to the boy, but that he had no involvement in the disappearance.

 Over the next few weeks, George offered to participate in the searches and even drove Perry's grandfather, John, around in his car.
-In later interviews, the grandfather noted that the car was spotless, that he had seen a gun in the front seat and that he generally felt uncomfortable being around George.
-In the following two years, despite using sniffer dogs and asking George to undergo a polygraph test, whose results were inconclusive, they had no leads in the case.
+In later interviews, the grandfather noted that the car was spotless, that he had seen a gun in the front seat, and that he generally felt uncomfortable being around George.
+In the following two years, despite using sniffer dogs and asking George to undergo a polygraph test, results of which were inconclusive, they had no further leads in the case.